CFP: The 5th DL4C Workshop: Deep Learning for Code — Towards Human-Centered Coding Agents

 Student Funding

-While things are being finalized, we expect funding for students especially from under-represented groups and/or having financial difficulty thanks to our generous sponsors.
+We expect funding for students, especially from under-represented groups and/or those with financial difficulty, thanks to our generous sponsors.
+Details will be announced closer to the workshop date.

 Awards and prizes

 We will have awards at the workshop.
-The details will be announced later.
+Details will be announced later.

 How do I submit a poster?

-Accepted papers will be invited to submit a poster that will be displayed during the workshop.
-The link to upload the poster will be shared later.
+Accepted papers will be invited to submit a poster to be displayed during the workshop.
+The link to upload the poster will be shared after acceptance notifications.

 How do I submit a demo?